robyftp/Tree/README.md

-## Why do birds fly south for the winter?
-Because it's too far to walk.
+## I used to be a banker, but I lost interest.